PPG / PRG

 Sign up for our Patient Reference Group (PRG)

 We would like to know how we can improve our service to you and how you perceive our surgery and staff.

-We aim to gather around a hundred patients from as broad a spectrum as possible to get a representative sample.
+We aim to have a group of about a hundred patients from as broad a spectrum as possible in order to obtain a representative sample of our total population.
 We need young people, workers, retirees, people with long-term conditions and people from non-British ethnic groups.